On a knife edge: Why Dannevirke's health is the business of every small town

 "The thing that we try and get across to our patients and to our funders is that the staff that work here, live here.

-"We're well connected to the our community, so we are well placed to advocate for them."
+"We're well connected to our community, so we are well placed to advocate for them."

 The private-public model, while sometimes "confusing", was also flexible, she said.